sulli83/milestone_project_1/README.md

 ### User 1 -
 - - - -
 I am a user who has actually previously had a recomendation for the company.
-I have encounter the services first hand.
+I have previously encountered  the services first hand.
-The site provides a host of images which can be viewed and further highlight the quality of the work which the company is capable of completing.
-Recomendations are the key method for business aquisition for such a company so many of the users would be previously aware of the company.
+The site provides a host of images which can be viewed and further highlight the quality of the work which the company is capable of completing, increases knowledf Recomendations are the key method for business aquisition for such a company so many of the users would be previously aware of the company.
 Link to Instagram account shows a more frequently updated portfolio of projects.